albuch/sbt-dependency-check/README.md

     dependencyCheckOutputDirectory := Some(new File("./target"))

+**Note:** the first run might take a while as the full NVD data has to be downloaded and imported into the database.
+Later runs will only download change sets unless the last update was more than 7 days ago.
 #### aggregate-check
 Runs dependency-check against the current project, it's aggregates and dependencies and generates a single report in the current project's output directory.